How we can help

 How long will it take to get used to my hearing aids?

-• Daily use reccomendation
+• Daily use recommendation

 Setting realistic expectations

-What I can expect during the adjusting period?
+What can I expect during the adjusting period?

-Sounds may seem unfamiliar or louder than expected when you first begin wearing hearing aids.
+At first, sounds may seem unfamiliar or louder than expected.
 This is perfectly normal, as your brain is adapting to process a wider range of sounds.
-Over time, speech clarity improves, and you’ll gradually feel more comfortable as your brain adapts.
-Be patient - it's worth the effort.

 • Tips to adapt

-Contact your Hearing Care Professional
+Contact your Hearing Care Professional for help

 Discomfort while wearing hearing aids